aspia-zra/SDGP/README.md

 Write here what dashboards are complete and ready to merge to main before testing:
 - maintenance dash (azra)
-- management dash (azra - merged with imaan's admin dash)
-- admin dash (imaan)
+- mng + admin dash
+- drashti tenant

+BRO if u merge urself use one of these branches not imaan's branch pls

 Incomplete dashboards and status:
 - tenant dash (khanh: idk)
-- drashtis dash (idk)
 - finance dash (rowdha: merging with merccy)